paulinamoskwa/Pediatric-Pneumonia-Chest-X-Ray/README.md

 ----------------------------------------------------

 Both methods performed surprisingly well, leading to an accuracy on test images of 89.42%.<br>
-However, while the overall accuracy on the test turns out to be the same, the errors made by the two networks are of different types.<br>
+However, while the overall accuracy on the test turns out to be the same, the errors made by the two networks are of different types.
 I calculated the confusion matrix on the test images for both classifiers and obtained the following results:

 <p align="center">
 <img src='./Miscellaneous/cm_weighted.png' width='700'/><br>